S-kansal/dynamic-parking-pricing-sa25/README.md

 # Dynamic Parking Pricing – Summer Analytics 2025

-Name: Shivam Kansal
+**Name:** Shivam Kansal
-Email: shivam427kansal@gmail.com
+**Email:** shivam427kansal@gmail.com
-Program: Summer Analytics Capstone, 2025
+**Program:** Summer Analytics Capstone, 2025

+---

 ## Project Overview

 This project focuses on building a dynamic pricing engine for urban parking lots.
-The goal is to simulate real-time pricing based on various features such as occupancy, queue length, traffic conditions, and vehicle types.
+The idea is to simulate how parking prices can adjust in real-time using data like occupancy levels, traffic conditions, vehicle type, and queue length.

-Three models were created to observe different pricing strategies and simulate their behavior using streaming data.
+Three pricing models were developed and compared to observe different strategies for setting parking fees.

+---

 ## Tech Stack

 - Python (Pandas, NumPy)
-- Bokeh (for visualization)
-- Pathway (for real-time stream simulation)
-- Google Colab (execution)
+- Google Colab (code execution)
+- Bokeh (for plotting price behavior)
-- GitHub (version control)
+- GitHub (for version control)

+---

 ## Pricing Models

-### Model 1 – Linear Pricing
+### 🔹 Model 1 – Linear Occupancy-Based Pricing
-Basic model where price increases linearly with occupancy rate.
+Simple model where the price increases linearly with how full the lot is.
-Formula: `Price = Base + 2 × OccupancyRate`
+Formula used: `Price = Base + α × OccupancyRate`

-### Model 2 – Demand-Based Pricing
+### 🔹 Model 2 – Demand-Based Pricing
+Takes multiple real-world features into account like:
+- Occupancy Rate
+- Queue Length
+- Traffic Conditions
+- Special Days
+- Vehicle Type
-Pricing depends on multiple features like traffic, queue length, special day indicator, and vehicle type.
-A normalized demand score is used to adjust the price.
+A combined demand score is normalized and used to adjust prices dynamically.

-### Model 3 – Competitive Pricing
+### 🔹 Model 3 – Competitive-Based Pricing
+This model checks nearby parking lots (within 500m) and adjusts prices based on their rates.
-Price is adjusted based on nearby parking lots.
-If nearby lots are cheaper or expensive, prices are adjusted accordingly to stay competitive.
+If neighbors are cheaper and queues are long, prices are reduced.
+If neighbors are expensive, prices may be increased slightly.

+---

-## Streaming Simulation
+## Visualization

-Pathway was used to simulate the models in a real-time environment.
-The system outputs updated prices for all parking lots across time intervals, simulating real-world conditions.
+A comparison of all three models was plotted using Bokeh.
+The plot shows how pricing changes throughout the day for a selected lot.

+---

 ## Repository Contents

-- `Dynamic_Pricing_Urban_Parking_SummerAnalytics2025.ipynb` – main code notebook
+- `Dynamic_Pricing_Urban_Parking_SummerAnalytics2025.ipynb` – main notebook with all logic
-- `pathway_output.jsonl` – output from streaming Model 1
+- `Architecture.png` – block diagram showing model flow
+- `model_comparison_plot.png` – Bokeh plot comparing all 3 models
-- `pathway_output_model2.jsonl` – output from streaming Model 2
+- `stream_output_model2.png` – sample simulated print output for Model 2
 - `README.md` – this file

+---

 ## How to Run

 1. Open the notebook in Google Colab
+2. Upload the dataset file when prompted
-2. Run all the cells in order
+3. Run all cells in order
-3. Bokeh plots will display price changes
-4. Streaming outputs will appear in the console and be saved as `.jsonl` files
+4. Final output includes:
+   - Price columns from all three models
+   - Bokeh plot for comparison
+   - Optional simulated streaming printout

+---

 ## Conclusion

-This project helped build an understanding of demand-based pricing systems using real-time data.
+This project helped explore how data-driven pricing strategies can be built and compared using real urban parking data.
-It involved data preprocessing, feature engineering, model building, and live simulation using Pathway.
-The visualizations and outputs provided insights into how prices change with different real-world factors.
+It involved:
+- Feature engineering
+- Multiple pricing logics
+- Comparison through plots
+- Basic simulation for final output

-Thank you for reviewing this submission.
+Thank you for reviewing this project.